Effective November 1, 2019 through March 31, 2020,

-We have prepared a list of Frequently Asked Questions to help you better understand these restrictions.
+We have prepared a list of Frequently Asked Questions (PDF) to help you better understand these restrictions.
 If you have any additional questions, send us an email or give us a call at 408-310-4169.

-To support our water conservation efforts, the City’s Water Waste Ordinance includes the following rules and regulations that are in effect at all times and apply to any person in the use of any potable water in the City with the following exceptions:
+To support our water conservation efforts, the City’s Water Waste Ordinance (PDF) includes the following rules and regulations that are in effect at all times and apply to any person in the use of any potable water in the City with the following exceptions:

-- Uses of water necessary to protect public health and safety or for essential government services, such as police, fire and other similar emergency services.
+Uses of water necessary to protect public health and safety or for essential government services, such as police, fire and other similar emergency services.

-- The use of recycled water (limits on watering hours still apply).
+The use of recycled water (limits on watering hours still apply).

-- The use of water by commercial nurseries and commercial growers to sustain plants, trees, shrubs, crops or other vegetation intended for commercial sale, to the use of water in a community garden providing garden plots to the public, or to home fruit and vegetable gardens less than 200 square feet.
+The use of water by commercial nurseries and commercial growers to sustain plants, trees, shrubs, crops or other vegetation intended for commercial sale, to the use of water in a community garden providing garden plots to the public, or to home fruit and vegetable gardens less than 200 square feet.

-1.Limits on Watering Days: Watering or irrigating of lawn, landscape or other vegetated area with potable water is limited to three days per week during the months of April through October as follows:
+1.Limits on Watering Days: Watering or irrigating of lawn, landscape or other vegetated area with potable water is limited to Wednesdays only from November 1st through March 31st.

 NOTE: This provision does not apply to the the following uses of water:

-- Landscape irrigation zones that exclusively use very low flow drip type irrigation systems when no emitter produces more than two (2) gallons of water per hour.
+Landscape irrigation zones that exclusively use very low flow drip type irrigation systems when no emitter produces more than two (2) gallons of water per hour.

-- Watering or irrigating by use of a hand-held bucket or similar container, a hand-held hose equipped with a positive self-closing water shut-off nozzle or device, or for very short periods of time for the express purpose of adjusting or repairing an irrigation system.
+Watering or irrigating by use of a hand-held bucket or similar container, a hand-held hose equipped with a positive self-closing water shut-off nozzle or device, or for very short periods of time for the express purpose of adjusting or repairing an irrigation system.

-- Landscape irrigation zones that are controlled by an activated weather-based irrigation controller.
+Landscape irrigation zones that are controlled by an activated weather-based irrigation controller.

-- Watering or irrigating a newly installed or significantly rehabilitated landscape for the first sixty days after the first plant is placed in the ground. (a significantly rehabilitated landscape is a landscape in which 25% or more of a property’s landscape is replaced).
+Watering or irrigating a newly installed or significantly rehabilitated landscape for the first sixty days after the first plant is placed in the ground. (a significantly rehabilitated landscape is a landscape in which 25% or more of a property’s landscape is replaced).

 4.No Excessive Water Flow or Runoff: Watering or irrigating of any lawn, landscape or other vegetated area in a manner that causes or allows excessive water flow or runoff onto an adjoining sidewalk, driveway, street, alley, gutter or ditch is prohibited.